Skip to content

 Modification of the Digital Code of Conduct: This Code of Conduct may be updated from time to time, and visitors are responsible for staying informed of any changes.

-· a manual wheelchair for visitors with mobility difficulties (contact us to book in advance)
+A manual wheelchair for visitors to use on site (contact us to book in advance)

 Guide, hearing, and assistance dogs are welcome at Towner – feel free to ask at the welcome desk for a water bowl.